 Make your dreams come true.
 Is a Greek Isle cruise, whole-family Disney vacation, or culinary tour of the Amalfi coast on your bucket list?
 How about a private helicopter lesson, whitewater rafting, or a hot air balloon ride?
 Sounds like you’ve found your ideal points category.
 A bit of research, patience, and intentional spending will have you making that wish list a reality.

 Make your points multiply.
 The only thing better than reward points is more reward points!
 Keep your eyes peeled for promotions from your credit card provider that may increase the number of points you earn for certain purchases.
-It’s a great way to boost your points-earning power now — so you have more points to use later.
-(We’d be remiss if we didn’t mention our current credit card promotion, where you can get 5,000 bonus points — or $50 cash back!‡ — when you make 10 transactions within 60 days of opening a new credit card from UBT.
-Check it out.)
+It’s a smart way to boost your points-earning power now — so you have more points to use later.

 Here’s the bottom line: How — and when — you choose to use your credit card reward points depends on your finances, goals, and personal preference.
 The only definite “don’t” would be to leave your points unused.

 Want more expert advice and helpful info on credit cards?
 Click here.

 Learning Center articles, guides, blogs, podcasts, and videos are for informational purposes only and are not an advertisement for a product or service.
 The accuracy and completeness is not guaranteed and does not constitute legal or tax advice.
 Please consult with your own tax, legal, and financial advisors.